geops/website/content/blog/pycon2026/index.en.md

 ## Conversations Between Insurance and Industry

-Some of the most interesting insights came from conversations outside the official talks.
-During one lunch break, Tobias exchanged ideas with developers from the insurance sector and industrial manufacturing.
+Some of the most interesting insights for me came from conversations during lunch breaks.
+I spoke with developers from both the insurance sector and industrial manufacturing.

 Everyone was already using AI in some form, but at very different levels of adoption.
-While some mainly relied on advanced tab completion, others were already generating large portions of their code using coding agents.
+While some mainly relied on intelligent tab completion, others were already generating large portions of their code using coding agents.

 This naturally led to an interesting discussion: